unfoldingWord/translationCore/API_Doc.md

 # translationCore API Guide
+## Overview
+This guide will help you create your own plugin for translationCore.
+Although translationCore is tailored for plugins made for checking Bible translations, it can support other types of plugins as well.
+The API is general enough for almost any kind of app to be plugged in to the tC system.

+### Necessary Files
+A plugin must be contained in a folder consisting of at least the three following files:
+* View.js
+* FetchData.js
+* ReportView.js

+#### View.js
+This is your user interface in translationCore.
+This file's main export is a React component (https://facebook.github.io/react/).

+#### FetchData.js
+This is where you give us your data.
+This file's export is a function which should pass your data to a callback function.

+#### ReportView.js
+This is how your data is displayed in a report.
+This file's export is a function that returns JSX (very similar to a React component).

+For more information on these files, see our example check modules.

+### CheckStore
+CheckStore is where all of your data is held in memory.
+Any data you store should go here.
+You don't need to handle saving to disk -- we do all of that for you.

+Our API contains functions to interact with the CheckStore, like getting and setting data.

 ## Features

 ### Events
 The key idea behind events is that a module can register a callback function to a type of event, and when any component emits an event of that type, every callback function that has registered will be called asynchronously.

-Their main use is to allow for asynchronous communication between the CheckStore and modules so that modules can listen for changes to data held in the CheckStore
+Their main use is to allow for asynchronous communication between the CheckStore and modules so that modules can listen for changes to data held in the CheckStore.

 Events have the following functions: